1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He feared Indian rulers would ally with France against the British.

-20. Wellesley’s younger brother, Arthur Wellesley, later became famous as:
+20. Wellesley’s younger brother, Arthur Wellesley, later became famous as___________.

 A) Lord Dalhousie